 But, of course, I caved.
 My mother in law gave me a pair of clog slippers for Christmas one year which I secretly vowed to keep in the box for a year then give away to my own mother or to my sister who has long been into comfort over fashion.

 After a while, though I got curious and tried them on just to see what all the fuss was about……I wore them around the house as shoes you leave in the mud room (another thing I learned about in the woods; we used to call it a hallway) to run to the car and doggone it, weren’t they comfortable.

 SO…I broke down and went to a semi shi-shi-la-la store and tried some on.
 OMGGGGG-they were awesome.
 It felt so good wearing them, I could not get over it.
 I realized how much I had been torturing myself for the sake of looking cute.

 Now that I was a mom, it was more about the scent and the above the neck appearance, anyway.
 SO, coming into a room with a well put together outfit and snappy clogs was just my new anti mom jeans thing.
 I did not wear jumpers, silk or otherwise, matching outfits as the kids, holiday vests( okay, okay, I did this once) or anything with teddy bears on them, so I didn’t feel that clog wearing was not a sell out.
 Danskos are my fav and since they are not cheap, I took to wearing them every single day-they are great for teachers who are on our feet all day-and they have great styles.
 LLBean has some fun one as well.

 I have discovered Silpada’s jewlery line which does kinda scream “SCHOOLTEACHER!!”, but, hey, I like their stuff.
-I look cool and sexy, like a hip 50 year old, which I am not, but think how freaking ready I will be by then?
+I look cool and edgy, like a hip 50 year old, which I am not, but think how ready I will be by then?

 Country life has changed me in many ways.